Transportation in Hampton Roads: Newport News/Williamsburg International Airport

-Newport News/Williamsburg International Airport (PHF) (formerly known as Patrick Henry Field) is a regional air passenger transport hub in southeastern Virginia.
-The airport, which is among the fastest growing airports in the country (by passenger volume), serves an average of 1.5 million annual passengers, and is served by four (4) airlines, with flights to twelve nonstop destinations.
-It is the hub for up-start low-cost carrier People Express Airlines, which takes its name from the famous 1970s airline of the same name.
-Destinations served include:
+Newport News/Williamsburg International Airport (PHF) (formerly known as Patrick Henry Field) is a regional air passenger transport hub in Newport News.
+The airport, which was once among the fastest growing airports in the country (by passenger volume), and is now served by just one (1) airline, with flights to one nonstop destination.

+From 2012 to 2014, it was the hub for up-start low-cost carrier People Express Airlines, which took its name from the famous 1970s airline of the same name.